Akihiko-Fuji/Akihiko-Fuji/README.md

    - **Projector lenses**
    - **Enlarging lenses**

-📌 Many of these lenses do not have the useful feature of autofocus.
+📌 These lenses do not have the useful feature of autofocus.
 On the contrary, **they do not have focus rings, or aperture control**, but I enjoy the challenge of shooting with them! 🎞️

 ---